Ottowski/Ottowski/README.md

 - 🔭 I’m currently looking for my first role as a Fullstack or Backend Developer
 - 🌱 Recently finished a 2-year Fullstack Java program with additional training in Python, AWS, and AI
 - 💡 Passionate about building cloud-native applications with AWS, Docker, and serverless architecture
-- 🎯 Currently deep-diving into AI with Python and exploring creative ways to use machine learning
+- 🎯 Currently deep-diving into Security DevOps and also learning GoLang.

 ---